Clique aqui para português.

 When I first saw the product ingredient list, I was a bit scared of that Irish moss striking 5 in comedogenic level, but it didn’t keep me away from buying 100 samples (yes, you read it right, HUNDRED!).
 Come on!
 Who is not attracted by the ingredient list?
 Look at the first two ingredients!
 Are they water and glycerin?
 No!
 They are actives!
 When Sulwhasoo gave this product the name of Ampoule, they weren’t kidding, it’s really as concentrated as one ampoule!
 And as I said before, not a single breakout.

 But yeah, I know you might be thinking that I exaggerated when I bought 100 samples (100 mL) of this product.
-But I swear it was such a great deal because thanks to the hundred samples, I could fill up one 30 mL golden pump bottle with it, as you can see below and I’ve been using it since a long time.
+But I swear it was such a great deal because thanks to the hundred samples, I could fill up one 30 mL golden pump bottle with it, as you can see below and I’ve been using it for a long time.
 Before decanting it into the bottle, I’ve been using the samples, opening and closing them with a plastic stuff, for months.

 [Português mais abaixo] _____ Call me Mr. Patience. 😆 _____ Just finished filling up this airless pump bottle with my beloved (and Holy Grail) Herblinic Restorative Ampoule from Sulwhasoo.
 Over 50 samples into my new golden bottle.😍 _____ I can't live without this Ampoule anymore.
 It strengths the skin barrier, helps with sun damage, brightens the skin, gives a long moisture etc. due to all the extracts in its composition. 💜 You can expect a review soon! _____ Oi, gente.
 Quem viu meu último post de compras viu também que comprei uns fracos de sucção (Airless Pump).
 Eles são ótimos e lindos, né?
 Enchi o primeiro com minha querida e amada Herblinic Ampoule da Sulwhasoo.
 No momento não posso dar 700 reais em 35mL da Herblinic e por isso sempre compro as amostras porque o preço é surreal.
 Essa Ampoule ajuda nos danos UV, ajuda fortalecer a barreira da pele, fornece hidratação duradoura, clareia e outras coisas pois contém muitos extratos de planta etc..
 Vou fazer uma review futuramente pra vocês!